Dzik0/mortage-calculator/README.md

-Here is the completed README.md content with your details filled in:

----

 # Mortgage Calculator React App

 This is a mortgage calculator web application built with React.
 It allows users to calculate monthly mortgage repayments, total repayment amounts, and total interest over the term for two types of mortgages: **Repayment** and **Interest Only**.